If you’re still switching your lights on with a wall switch, then you’re doing it wrong!

 WiZ Smart Light Review

-I received a pack of two light bulbs from WiZ.
-These bulbs come fitted with 16 million different colors and 64,000 white variations possible.
+I received a pack of two bulbs from WiZ.
+Each comes fitted with 16 million different colors and 64,000 white variations possible.
 In terms of brightness, you’re looking at 810 lumens.
 Lastly, believe it or not, I was also impressed to receive a remote for the lights.
 While it may seem strange to utilize a remote when you have a smartphone, it does make sense if you have spotty WiFi or if you have a guest who would like to play with the lights.
+However, you also have the option of using voice command if connected to a like Alexa, Google Assistant, and .

-For just $69.95; you’ll receive these two bulbs and a remote control from WiZ.
+For just $69.95; you’ll receive these two bulbs and a from WiZ.
+Lots of people want to compare vs Wiz vs LIFX.
 For reference, two white/color bulbs from LIFX will run you $99.99.
-If you’re interested in Phillip Hues, then you would be alarmed to hear that just two white bulbs will cost $129.95!
+If you’re interested in bulbs, then you would be alarmed to hear that just two white bulbs will cost $129.95!

-It’s clear that WiZ is vastly more affordable than LIFX or Phillips, but how does it match up in regards to specs?
+It’s clear that WiZ is vastly more affordable than LIFX or , but how does this match up in regards to specs?

 WiZ: 16 million colors, 64,000 whites, 810 lumens